Autodesk-Forge/forge-tutorial-postman/ModelDerivative_05/instructions/task-3.md

 For the purpose of this tutorial you will check the status of the translation job.
 For more information on webhooks, see the [documentation on Model Derivative webhook events](https://forge.autodesk.com/en/docs/webhooks/v1/reference/events/model_derivative_events)

-1. In the Postman sidebar, click **Task 3 - Translate Source File > Check Status of Job**.
+1. In the Postman sidebar, click **Translate to SVF > Check Status of Job**.
 The request loads.

    ![Check Status of Job](../images/task3-check_status_of_job.png "Check Status of Job")